HLXII/Evolve-Autoscript/README.md

 Some Auto Setting tabs aren't loaded during the Evolution Stage.
 This is because the script pulls game info from the global.
 However, during the evolution stage, some of the info isn't loaded.
 This causes the tabs to load incorrectly/crash.
 I don't feel like figuring out a clean solution, so I'm choosing to ignore it.
 You only really need the General and Evolution tabs during the evolution stage anyways.

-The inline Auto Employ settings don't update after a job is unlocked.
-You can fix this by using the Reset UI button on the General tab.

 # Stuff to do

 ## Bugfix